 Starting on 27th July 2012 -officially the first day of the Olympic Games - the Javelin train got to use its 340 seat capacity on the Olympic Javelin Train service that promised to speed spectators from St Pancras to the main Olympic Games site in Stratford - East London in just under 7 minutes.
 The service performed admirably and quickly became an integral part of the overall games experience for spectators.

 With this promise of speedy, effective travel to the London Olympics site it's rather apt that the trains had been named after British personalities who are easily associated with speed.

-Sports fans can also get the chance to ride what will become known as the Paralympics Javelin train service, when the trains will perform their cross London high speed duties once again.
-One of the Paralympics Javelins has been named after the Paralympic star and London 2012 ambassador Marc Woods.
+Sports fans also got the chance to ride what became known as the Paralympics Javelin train service, when the trains got their chance to perform cross London high speed duties once again.
+One of the Paralympics Javelins is named after the Paralympic star and London 2012 ambassador Marc Woods.

 Train spotters will be well advised to get a brand new pair of Sony video binoculars to capture one of these Javelin trains on video.
 They'd make a great sight when viewed in 3D hurtling towards you on the tracks at top speed.

 With their Japanese heritage, it wouldn't be surprising for future enhancements to the Javelin train experience for travelers to include the addition of some on board entertainment.
 It's possible that interest in anything related to entertainment or online interests could see 3D TV screens or PCs built in seat back units, giving travelers the chance to watch TV, movies, listen to music.

 Javelintrain.com will bring you the latest Javelin Train news describing developments on these exciting fast rail services.